conduktor/conduktor-coding-challenge/README.md

 Review the [code-comments](https://github.com/conduktor/conduktor-coding-challenge/tree/main/code-comments) and tell us what do you think of them.

-# Additional libraries you can use
+# Additional libraries you can use in Kotlin

 Here are additional stuff we are using in Conduktor (Kotlin, and some Scala):